 : Other quality

-All are unabridged and read by Emilia Fox.
-All are of CD sound quality.
+All recordings are unabridged Mono CBR Fraunhofer MP3 and are of CD quality.

 Disclaimer: None of the files shown here are actually hosted or transmitted by this server.
 The links are provided solely by this site's users.
 The site moderation is also a service provided by the site's users.
 The administrator of this site (demonoid.is) cannot be held responsible for what its users post, or any other actions of its users.
 You may not use this site to distribute or download any material when you do not have the legal rights to do so.
 It is your own responsibility to adhere to these terms.